 “My two girls have made me a mother.
 And of that I am truly thankful for!
 Although there are many days where everything seems impossible.
 When having these sticky whiney babes seem so complicated and with so much sacrifice.
 There are days when the girls are in tears and no one can solve the problem or pinpoint why, not even themselves.
 I know all you parents know what I’m talking about.

 But then there are days when things are simpler.
 When we agree, laugh, and and enjoy all the same foods.
 When our time feels unlimited and we share all the moments together.
-When I wouldn’t want to be anywhere else then with my girls, enjoying a perfect moment cuddling with a book and enjoying a sweet treat.
+When we sing along to educational songs for children from youtube.
+When I wouldn’t want to be anywhere else than with my girls, enjoying a perfect moment cuddling with a book and enjoying a sweet treat.

 It’s the sum total of the messy days and the easy days that bring me so much joy.
 The days when my girls look up at me and remind me that they are all that matter.
 They remind me that it was them that taught me what real love feels and looks like.
 And how I am forever thankful that my sweet girls taught me how to be a mother!

 So although it’s nearly Mother’s Day, happy daughters day because without these sweet faces I wouldn’t have this day to celebrate at all. “